stanislaw/notes_on_software_engineering/README.md

 to request or create additional representations when needed.
 Without the right models—or in the presence of misleading ones—analysis, design, and decision-making can suffer.

+### Pseudocode as a Modeling Tool

+Sometimes a fragment of pseudocode can capture the essential aspects of a process more effectively than an activity diagram.
+Where diagrams may become cluttered with blocks and arrows, pseudocode can provide a direct and precise description of the logic, making it easier to understand and communicate.

 ## Coding, code reviews, and maintenance programming